NightCrawlerProject/Nethunter-Chroot/README.md

 Install Magisk(Anything above magisk v20 is enough)

 Third:
-Download any chroot here minimal or full
+Download chroot from this repository
 Put the downloaded chroot into your phone's internal storage

 Fourth: